 With superior architectural and construction detailing, this building can give Brunelleschi a run for his flori.

 Made with a mix of masonry and wood, the house displays ingenious joinery details between these two materials.

 It has a 60,000 Lt. rainwater storage tank with an intricate drainage system.
 During the demolition process it was found that this house and the adjoining property belonged to one household since the drains in the courtyard of the adjoining property connected to the this rainwater tank.

-It has an intricately carved facade and interior courtyard and also a rear courtyard which not so typical for this house type.
+It has an intricately carved facade and interior courtyard, also a rear courtyard which is not so typical for this house-type.